NobodyXu/swaystatus/README.md

 swaystatus: Usage: swaystatus [options] configuration_filename

-  --help                    Show help message and exit --interval=unsigned_msec  Specify update interval in milliseconds, must be an unsignerinteger.
+  --help                    Show help message and exit --interval=unsigned_msec  Specify update interval in milliseconds, must be an unsigner integer.
+                            By default, the interval is set to 1000 ms.
 ```

 ### Config file format